codefloww/film_map/README.md

 # film_map
 Film_map is a project that creates web map of films based on names, locations and year of film producing.

-## Desription
+## Description
 It utilizes python with a few module such as folium, geopy, pandas and few other, as well as some html knowledge.
 Main functionality is based on getting films info from files and finding their coordinates.
-This option can take quite a lot time so I recommend using already preprocessed file from project.
+This option can take quite a lot of time so I recommend using already preprocessed file from project.

 ## Installation
 I recommend you to set up virtual environment before installing(for unix systems).
 Follow pretty similar way for Windows except path.